peterson-tim-j/AWAPer/README.md

 Below are details of how to install AWAPer followed by four examples of how to use it.

+# System Requiements
+On Windows OS only, the program "7z" is required to uzip the ".Z" compressed grid files.
+Follow the steps below to download and install 7z.

+1. Download and intall 7z from https://www.7-zip.org/download.html
+1. Click "Search Windows", search "Edit environmental variables for your account" and click on it.
+1. In the "User variables" window, select the "Path", and click "Edit...".
+1. In the "Edit environmental variable" window, click "New".
+1. Paste the path to the 7zip application folder, and click OK.
+1. Restart Windows.
+1. Check the setup by opening the "Command Prompt" and enter the command "7z".
+If 7z is correctly setup, output details such as the version, descriptions of commands, etc should be shown.')

 # Getting Started
 To get started using the package, do the following steps.
 Below this are two examples for building and extracting data: